mulle-core/mulle-atinit/README.md

 | ![Mulle kybernetiK tag](https://img.shields.io/github/tag/mulle-c/mulle-atinit.svg?branch=release) [![Build Status](https://github.com/mulle-c/mulle-atinit/workflows/CI/badge.svg?branch=release)](https://github.com/mulle-c/mulle-atinit/actions)

 You must **statically** link this library with your executable.
+All other libraries can stay dynamic or static as you choose.

 Ensure that global symbols are exported and that the whole library is linked to the executable and not optimized away by the linker.

 Any participating shared library constructor uses